jxe/vpm/vpm.md

 * Visualizations and cryptography can make CAP data understandable and auditable, so decisions based on meaningful choice can be legitimated.

 In many areas, a misalignment between preferences and values plagues our society: clickbait, internet addiction, populist politics, obesity, and various forms of institutional rot.
 If CAP-based approaches to welfare, recommender systems, and social choice can help, it seems worth the research effort.

+# Appendix A: Interview Transcript

+Below is a conversation in which someone's values were articulated, and a choice of theirs evaluated as to whether those values were expressed.

+In future work, I hope that hundreds of such conversations will teach us how to build automated, interactive "assisted introspection" systems to replace these manual interviews, and that data from tens of thousands of automated interactions will, in turn, lead to techniques for inferring values from other, readily-available data.

+\begin{center}

+— to be done —

+\end{center}

 # References